Putin ordered effort to help Trump, hurt Clinton: U.S. intelligence report | The Japan Times

 WikiLeaks founder Julian Assange has said he did not receive emails stolen from the DNC and top Clinton aide John Podesta from “a state party.”
 However, Assange did not rule out the possibility that he got the material from a third party.

-There was no suggestion that Russia affected actual vote counting or tampered with ballot machines.
+There was no suggestion that Russia affected actual vote-counting or tampered with ballot machines.
 President Barack Obama requested the report last month and wanted it completed before Inauguration Day.

-The report, for the first time, explicitly tied Putin to the hackings, called it the “boldest effort yet” to influence a U.S. election, and said the Russian government provided emails to WikiLeaks — something the website’s founder, Julian Assange, has repeatedly denied.
+The report, for the first time, explicitly tied Putin to the hackings, called it the “boldest effort yet” to influence a U.S. election and said the Russian government had provided emails to WikiLeaks.

 The intelligence agencies also said Russia will continue to try to influence future events in the U.S. and worldwide, particularly among U.S. allies.

-Since Election Day, the intelligence agencies said, Russia has launched a “spear-fishing” campaign to try to trick people into revealing their email passwords, targeting U.S. government employees and think tanks that specialize in national security, defense and foreign policy.
+Since Election Day, the intelligence agencies said, Russia has launched a “spear-phishing” campaign to try to trick people into revealing their email passwords, targeting U.S. government employees and think tanks that specialize in national security, defense and foreign policy.

 The report lacked details about how the U.S. learned what it said it knows, such as any intercepted conversations or electronic messages among Russian leaders, including Putin, or about specific hacker techniques or digital tools the U.S. may have traced back to Russia in its investigations.